zwave-js/zwave-js-ui/docs/getting-started/docker.md

 ### Run as a service

-To run zwave-js-ui as a service you can use the `docker-compose.yml` found [here](https://github.com/zwave-js/zwave-js-ui/blob/master/docker/docker-compose.yml):
+To run Z-Wave JS UI as a service you can use the `docker-compose.yml` found [here](https://github.com/zwave-js/zwave-js-ui/blob/master/docker/docker-compose.yml):

 ```yml
 version: "3.7"